 New!
 Now you can subscribe to PTSD and Me to keep up with new posts and comments.

 This is sort of the "best of" section where I'll link to the blog entries people seem to read the most.
-Perhaps I ought to have a page on "What is PTSD" but lots of others have already done that, so I'll just link to them here, here, here and my favorite, here (pdf) [links checked 9/19/12].
+Perhaps I ought to have a page on "What is PTSD" but lots of others have already done that, so I'll just my favorite, a glossary from the Sidhran Institute [link checked 7/12/20].

 Picking a therapist can be difficult for someone with PTSD, because often times the PTSD itself messes with our pickers.
 Through necessity and trial and error and generous borrowing of other people's wisdom, I've come up with a brief subjective guide on how to choose a therapist for ptsd.
 It contains links to some other, less subjective guides too.